 Learn moreFind Songwriters

 Connect with lyricists, topliners, and songwriters who turn ideas into finished songs.
-Match by genre and writing style, then co-write together.
+Hear their taste in a short snippet, match, then co-write together.

 Learn moreFind Vocalists

 Connect with singers and vocalists who can bring your instrumentals to life.
-Match by vocal style, genre, and range — then start creating together.
+They hear your beat, you hear their voice — match, then start creating together.

 Learn moreFROM THE BLOG